 In addition to work during live events, student engineers assist in editing audio and video for distribution, maintaining our inventory of equipment, and other essential tasks.

-Our most experienced engineers work independently toprovide live sound and audio/video recording for all daily and Sunday chapel services.
+Our most experienced engineers work on 2-person teams to provide live sound and audio/video recording for all daily and Sunday chapel services.

 Is this student work?

 Yes!
-Working as a student engineer will fulfil your work study award.
+Working as a student engineer will fulfill your work study award.
 At present, college policy does require that engineers have a work award as part of their financial aid package to qualify for any work position on campus.

 It is possible to meet your entire work award through this position.
-Depending on the amount of your award, it is common to combine this job with another position, should you desire to have experience in another field, or already have a job lined up.
+Depending on the amount of your award, you can combine this job with another position if you want to gain experience in another field or already have a job lined up.

 How much time does it take?

 Weekly commitments of time vary depending on the number of events we're supporting.
 There are ample opportunities to assist on the production of concerts and events -- while some weeks can be short, other weeks can provide many hours of work.
 Because of the nature of the schedule, it is possible for the job to be flexible around your class & life schedule.
-The projected minimum required is about 120 hours/year, in order to meet training requirements, biweekly meetings, and the baseline number of events we expect you to work.
+The projected minimum required is about 120 hours/year (~4 hours per week), in order to meet training requirements, biweekly meetings, and the baseline number of events we expect you to work.
 All meetings and training sessions are considered time worked.
-Most successful engineers are excited about the work they do, and seek out opportunities to work, often well beyond this minimum.
+Most successful engineers are excited about the work they do and typically work well beyond this minimum.